Oral Cancer Screening Near You

 - Gender: Men are twice as likely to develop oral cancer than women.

 What are The Signs and Symptoms of Oral Cancer?

 If you notice one or more of the following signs or symptoms for more than two weeks, visit your Kitchener dentist:

 - Persistent mouth sores

 - A change in the colour of your oral tissues

 - Loose teeth

 - Enlarged or hard lymph nodes/glands

 - Lasting earache

 Every year, thousands of new cases of oral cancer are diagnosed.
 Oral cancer screening near you is offered at our dental clinic and can detect the disease in the early stages which is the key to the survival rate.
-Contact our clinic to learn more about oral cancer screening in Kitchener, ON today!
+Contact our dentist near you to learn more about oral cancer screening in Kitchener, ON today!